Policy Number: II-4.00(A)

-The Executive Secretary and Director shall establish a schedule of hearings for the Hearing Board that will allow the body to complete its work as expeditiously as possible.
-The Hearing Board should first convene its members to review the formal grievance as well as the summary statement of mediation efforts and assessment of grievance grounds.
-The Hearing Board may decide to dismiss the case if all three voting members agree that the dispute is frivolous, without merit, submitted in bad faith, or insufficiently related to the concerns of the academic community.
-If the case is dismissed, the Executive Secretary and Director will notify the parties, the Faculty Ombuds Officer, and the Associate Provost for Faculty Affairs.
+The Executive Secretary and Director or designee shall establish a schedule of hearings for the Hearing Board that will allow the body to complete its work as expeditiously as possible.
+The Hearing Board should first convene its members to review the formal grievance as well as any responses to the grievance, the summary statement of mediation efforts, and the assessment of grievance grounds.
+After the initial assessment of all materials, the Hearing Board may decide to dismiss the case if all three voting members agree that the dispute is frivolous, without merit, submitted in bad faith, or insufficiently related to the concerns of the academic community.
+If the case is dismissed, the Executive Secretary and Director or designee will notify the parties, the Faculty Ombuds Officer, and the Associate Provost for Faculty Affairs.
 If the case is not dismissed, the grievance will proceed.

 At any step of the grievance procedure, the Hearing Board may request advice of the Office of General Counsel on procedural concerns or significant legal issues raised in the grievance.
 A legal officer who has provided legal advice or service to the respondent may not provide legal advice or service to the Hearing Board.

-At any point, the respondent may request that the Hearing Board dismiss the case based on issues related to the grievability of the action or inaction involved.
-The Hearing Board will review the request and can dismiss the case if all three voting members agree.
-If the case is dismissed, the Executive Secretary and Director will notify the parties, the Faculty Ombuds Officer, and the Associate Provost for Faculty Affairs.
+At any point, the respondent may request in writing that the Hearing Board dismiss the case based on issues related to the grievability of the action or inaction involved.
+The grievant shall be given an opportunity to respond in writing to the motion to dismiss the case.
+No further written responses or replies will be considered prior to the Hearing Board’s decision, unless authorized by the Chair of the Faculty Grievance Hearing Board.
+The Hearing Board will review the motion to dismiss and any response from the grievant, and can decide to dismiss the case if all three voting members agree.
+If the case is dismissed, the Executive Secretary and Director or designee will notify the parties, the Faculty Ombuds Officer, and the Associate Provost for Faculty Affairs.
 If the case is not dismissed, the grievance will proceed.

 The Chair of the Faculty Grievance Hearing Board shall be responsible for overseeing and facilitating the hearings and may order the proceedings in such manner as they deem appropriate.
 Hearings shall be closed.
 The Chair shall make determinations on all questions concerning the course of the proceedings.
+The Chair may also consider requests for additional written responses beyond the number specified in this policy.
 The Chair has the discretion to set time limits for statements, testimony, or other aspects of the hearings and exclude redundant or irrelevant evidence including witness testimony.

 During the hearings, each party will have an opportunity to make an opening and closing statement.
 The grievant shall first make a brief opening statement outlining the grounds for the grievance as indicated in the formal grievance; the respondent will then make a brief opening statement in response.
 Each party will be given an opportunity to share information or documentation to support their case, and all documentation shall be shared with the other party.

 Both parties have the right to call witnesses in pursuance of their cases.
-If the parties intend to call witnesses, they are expected to submit their names and relevance to the case in advance of the hearing.
+If the parties intend to call witnesses, they are expected to submit their names and relevance to the case to the Executive Secretary and Director or designee in advance of the hearing.
 The Faculty Ombuds Officer cannot be called as a witness.
 The Hearing Board can neither compel witnesses to participate nor assure the presence of witnesses requested by either party.

 Members of the Hearing Board may ask questions of the grievant, respondent, and their witnesses.
 The Board may call witnesses when relevant to the issues in the case.